jmichelin/hrext05-git-introduction/README.md

 1. Who is your favorite super hero?
 Superman

 2. What is one interesting thing about you?
-I am from South Africa and travel regulary
+I love to travel and explore new cities

 3. What animal is your spirit animal?
-Bear
+Wolf

 4. What is your favorite food?
-Thai food
+Curry

 5. What is your favorite beverage?
 Water